khronokernel/Getting-Started-With-OpenCore/README.md

 **Quirks**:

-* AppleCpuPmCfgLock: NO (Only needed when CFG-Lock can't be disabled in BIOS)
+* AppleCpuPmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS
-* AppleXcpmCfgLock: NO (Only needed when CFG-Lock can't be disabled in BIOS)
+* AppleXcpmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS
-* AppleXcpmExtraMsrs: NO (Disables multiple MSR access needed for unsupported CPUs)
+* AppleXcpmExtraMsrs: Disables multiple MSR access needed for unsupported CPUs
-* CustomSMBIOSGuid: NO (Performs GUID patching for UpdateSMBIOSMode Custom mode.
-Usually relevant for Dell laptops)
+* CustomSMBIOSGuid: Performs GUID patching for UpdateSMBIOSMode Custom mode.
+Usually relevant for Dell laptops
-* DisbaleIOMapper: NO (Needed to get around VT-D if unable to disable in BIOS, can interfere with Firmware)
+* DisbaleIOMapper: Needed to get around VT-D if unable to disable in BIOS, can interfere with Firmware
-* ExternalDiskIcons: YES (External Icons Patch, for when internal drives are treated as external drives)
+* ExternalDiskIcons: External Icons Patch, for when internal drives are treated as external drives
-* LapicKernelPanic: NO (Disables kernel panic on AP core lapic interrupt)
+* LapicKernelPanic: Disables kernel panic on AP core lapic interrupt
-* PanicNoKextDump: YES (Allows for reading kernel panics logs when kernel panics occurs)
+* PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs
-* ThirdPartyTrim: NO (Enables TRIM, not needed for AHCI or NVMe SSDs)
+* ThirdPartyTrim: Enables TRIM, not needed for AHCI or NVMe SSDs
-* XhciPortLimit: YES (This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution to USB.
+* XhciPortLimit: This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution to USB.
 Please create a [USB map](https://usb-map.gitbook.io/project/) when possible.
-Its intended use is for those that do not have a USB map.)
+Its intended use is for those that do not have a USB map.

 ![Kernel](https://i.imgur.com/DcafUhE.png)

 # Misc

 **Boot**: Settings for boot screen (leave as-is unless you know what you're doing).
-* Timeout: 5 (This sets how long OpenCore will wait until it automatically boots from the default selection).
+* Timeout: This sets how long OpenCore will wait until it automatically boots from the default selection
-* ShowPicker: YES (
+* ShowPicker:
-* UsePicker: YES (Uses OpenCore's default GUI, set to NO if you wish to use a different GUI)
+* UsePicker: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.
-* DisableWatchDog: NO (May need to be set for yes if macOS is stalling on something while booting)
+* DisableWatchDog: (May need to be set for yes if macOS is stalling on something while booting

 **Security**: Security is pretty self-explanatory.

-* RequireSignature: NO (We won't be dealing vault.plist so we can ignore)
+* RequireSignature: We won't be dealing vault.plist so we can ignore
-* RequireVault: NO (We won't be dealing vault.plist so we can ignore as well)
+* RequireVault: We won't be dealing vault.plist so we can ignore as well
-* ScanPolicy: 0 (This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy)
+* ScanPolicy: This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy

 **Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this